gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment2.md

 multiply(10, 5)
 ```

 **Q2:** Put the code that you wrote above in a new function that accepts a number to check as the only argument.
-Determine if these numbers are prime: 229, 371, 4619
+Determine if these numbers are prime: 229, 371, and 4619

 An important part of programming is making your code more efficient.
 In this case, we know that we know that if a number doesn't have 2 as a factor then it wont have any other even number as a factor either so there's no point checking all of them.